kathrinlin/customizing-aspnetcore-book/manuscript/04-https.md

 ## Conclusion

 This is just a small customization.
-However, this helps if you want to share the code between different platforms, if you want to run your application on Docker and do not want to care about certificate stores, etc.
+Anyway, this helps if you want to share the code between different platforms, if you want to run your application on Docker and don't want to care about certificate stores, etc.

-Usually, if you run your application behind an web server like IIS or NGinX, you do not need to care about certificates in your ASP.NET Core 3.0 application.
+Usually, if you run your application behind an web server like IIS or NGinX, you don't need to care about certificates in your ASP.NET Core 3.0 application.
 But you need to if you host your application inside another application, on Docker or without an IIS or NGinX.

 ASP.NET Core 3.0 has a new feature to **run tasks in the background** inside the application.
 To learn more about that, read the next chapter.